PatriotSoftwareMN/.github/profile/README.md

 # Welcome
-Welcome to Goon Group's official GitHub organization profile!
+Welcome to Goon Group Studio's official GitHub organization profile!
 You will be able to find all of our Open Source projects here.

 ## Members
 The only members of the organization is Me (Mr Farmer) so far.

-If you would like to become a memeber please contact me at contact@ashertornado.com
+If you would like to become a memeber please contact me at contact@goongroupstudio.com

 ## Contact
 If you try emailing this email adress, it won't work because I do not have the email server up and running yet.

-But the contact email is contact@ashertornado.com
+But the contact email is contact@goongroupstudioo.com

 ## More info
-For more info go to [ashertornado.com](https://ashertornado.com)
+For more info go to [Goon Group Studio Website](https://goongroupstudio.com)

 Sorry the website isn't working, I am working on getting it up and running.